Code-Institute-Submissions/IFDMSP-A/README.md

 ## Outside of scope

-There are some features that I considered integrating , however I decided due to schedule limitations it was not essential, also it may make the game more difficult for novice players.
+There are some features that I considered integrating, however, I decided due to schedule limitations it was not essential, also it may make the game more difficult for novice players.
 There is always a fine balance between making a game too hard and too easy for players.
-Based on the objective and empiric evidence as a game player, I believe its best to pursue the latter, else one looses the audience permanently.
+Based on the objective and empiric evidence as a game player, I believe its best to pursue the latter, else one loses the audience permanently.

-* The main extra feature would be to have the priority pledges have tiered amounts in each district  2 Highs, 2 Mediums , 2Lows etc. This means that the player would have to interrogate the resident data far more accurate to get the best value placement of the pledges.
+* The main extra feature would be to have the priority pledges have tiered amounts in each district  2 Highs, 2 Mediums, 2Lows etc. This means that the player would have to interrogate the resident data far more accurate to get the best value placement of the pledges.

-Also there are other potential consideration..
+Also, there are other potential considerations..

 * Performance improvements, especially with regards to technology

 * Realistic accuracy of data (as this is a fun fantasy game)

-* Any other items/feature not explicitly stated above
+* Any other items/feature that was not explicitly stated above

-* Finally it is possible to create a differentiation between the parties and their challenges and behavior.
+* Finally, it is possible to create a differentiation between the parties and their challenges and behaviour.
 This has been avoided as it would increase the volume of code, and from the BBC perspective they wish the player/user to experience the political drama ( as in election campaigning) rather than the precise intricacies between the parties like and dislikes

 ># Structure

-The data required for the game will be primarily integrated into the JavaScript file, as opposed to the html file.
+The data required for the game will be primarily integrated into the JavaScript file, as opposed to the Html file.

 This will allow a somewhat more centralized data structure in the absence of a database.

 There are a few important data elements that will be included, from the obvious to the not so obvious.
-Some of these are....
+Some of these are...

-* Countries (indirectly related for data generation)
+* Countries (indirectly related, for the purpose data generation)
 * Districts (fantasy Not accurate)
 * Political Parties
 * Politician data